jpilla9/jpilla9.github.io/index.md

----
-layout: default
-title: Home
----
+# Jaydeep Pillai

-# Hi my name is Jay!
-I am a senior physics student at the University of Illinois Urbana-Champaign
+Welcome!
+I am a senior studying physics and mathematics at the University of Illinois Urbana-Champaign.